abcperf/minbft/README.md

 use usig::{Usig, noop::UsigNoOp};
 use minbft::{MinBft, Config, Output, RequestPayload, PeerMessage, timeout::{TimeoutType}};

+// The payload of a client request must be implemented by the user.
 #[derive(Deserialize, Serialize, Clone, Debug, Eq, PartialEq)]
 struct SamplePayload {}
 impl RequestPayload for SamplePayload {